 The restrictions have been supported by legal enforcement, including spot fines for transgression.
 In addition, mask wearing has become mandatory in many indoor areas and on public transport and has become commonplace elsewhere as people have grown to accept the restrictions and protect themselves.

 The first lockdown was imposed in March 2020 following the initial “first-wave” of infection.
 After a brief summer respite, a “second-wave” of infection swept through the UK at the end of 2020 as people moved indoors in colder weather and new, more infectious Covid-19 variant strains emerged.
 NHS winter pressures exacerbated the situation and another national lockdown was announced from January 2021 following a dramatic increase in infection rates, hospitalisations and deaths.
 The lockdown was considered necessary despite the hopeful sign of vaccines becoming available and being rolled out across the country.

 Roadmap out of lockdown

-Stage 1 in March saw schools and colleges reopen and people from different households were able to meet outside for recreation.
-The “stay at home rule” ended but people were urged to stay local as much as possible.
-Care home residents were allowed one nominated person to be able to visit them indoors with whom they could hold hands.
+Stage 1 in March saw the lockdown “stay at home rule” ended.
+Schools and colleges reopened, people from different households were able to meet outside for recreation again and care home residents were allowed a nominated visitor indoors with whom they could hold hands.